EYEDAK/vrAse/README.md

 vrAse is a pair of special glasses, that allow you to use the smartphone as the source for VR & AR content.

+### What smartphone I need to use vrAse

+You can use any smartphone, but the more powerful, the better

+### How can I get hold of vrAse
+You can either:
+- 3D print you own vrAse downloading the 3D files here
+- Buy an assembled pair from the official store https://eyedak.com/vrase/

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]